-U.S. Citizenship and Immigration Services (USCIS) provided details last month on how it will resume the Deferred Action for Childhood Arrivals (DACA) program following the U.S. Supreme Court’s DACA decision in June.
+U.S. Citizenship and Immigration Services (USCIS) provided details last month on how it will resume the Deferred Action for Childhood Arrivals (DACA) program following the U.S. Supreme Court’s decision in June.

-The USCIS announcement came more than two months after the Supreme Court ruled that the Trump administration illegally ended DACA in 2017 by failing to follow the Administrative Procedures Act.
+The USCIS announcement came on August 22, 2020, more than two months after the Supreme Court ruled that the Trump administration illegally ended DACA in 2017 by failing to follow the Administrative Procedures Act.
 Under that decision, we expected the DACA program to return to what it was when the Obama administration created it in 2012: DACA status and associated work permits valid for two years and eligibility for obtaining advance parole (travel document).

 However, USCIS is continuing the DACA program largely as it was after a series of lower court DACA rulings and prior to the Supreme Court decision: It will still not accept new DACA applications from individuals who have never applied for DACA before.
 In addition, USCIS has made renewing DACA and associated work permits more burdensome.